kristofferv98/VoiceProcessingToolkit/README.md

  The project is in development.
 Feedback and contributions are appreciated.

  ### Acknowledgements
- Thanks to OpenAI, ElevenLabs, and Picovoice for their tools that enhance this project.
+ Thanks to ElevenLabs and Picovoice for their tools that enhance this project.

  ### Contact Information
  For help or inquiries, reach out via [GitHub Discussions](https://github.com/kristofferv98/VoiceProcessingToolkit/discussions).